xjxxjx1017/Destructible-Terrain-With-Phaser/README.md

 ## Features
 * Support draw/erase with circles, triangles, rectangles, lines
-* Destructable objects class
+* Destructible objects class, support draw/erase with another destructible object.
 * Examples

 ## Environment
 * Phaser 3, Typescript, Lodash, Webpack

 ## Task List
-1. Draw/erase with another Destr Object

 2. Destructible object collision check with a point.
 Returns whether the point is inside the object.
 3. Destructible object collision check with a line or a moving point.
 Returns the point where the first contact happened.